-Reusable nappies come in three main types: All-in-One, Shaped and Flat (Prefolds).
-They are made of absorbent fabrics – bamboo, hemp, cotton, organic cotton, micro-fiber, wool.
-A waterproof wrap is needed for shaped and flat nappies.
-Parents use a bio-degradable paper liner or washable (cotton, silk and fleece) liner which can be placed inside all types of reusable nappies to capture the solids and prevent stains.
-Parents find that a mix and match approach works well.
+Reusable nappies come in three main types: All-in-One, Fitted and Flat.
+They are made of absorbent fabrics – bamboo, hemp, cotton, organic cotton and microfibre.
+A waterproof wrap is needed for fitted and flat nappies.
+You can use a disposable (bio-degradable) paper liner, or washable fleece liner, which can be placed inside all types of reusable nappies to catch solid poo and prevent stains.

-You may find that you need to ‘boost’ your nappies with nappy boosters to increase absorbency.
-This is useful for night time use or if your child is a heavy wetter.
+Nappy boosters help to increase the absorbency of a reusable nappy.
+This is useful for night-time or if your child is a heavy wetter.
 Nappy boosters come in bamboo, hemp, cotton, organic cotton.
-Find out more about the different types of reusable nappies currently on the market by visiting our ‘What are real nappies?‘ page.
+Find out more about the different types of reusable nappies and additional items you may need by visiting our ‘What are reusable nappies?‘ page.

 How many nappies will I need?

-The number of nappies you will need varies on a variety of factors, such as the type of nappy you choose to use and if you use them full-time or part-time.
+The number of nappies you will need depends on the age of your baby (how many changes you are doing a day) and if you will be using them full-time or part-time.

 How much will it cost?

 The upfront cost depends on what brand and type you choose and if you are going to use them full-time or part-time.
-As a guide, if you start with 24 flat nappies and 4 waterproof wraps plus some liners (at £3.50 per roll of 100), you can expect to pay around £120 for a set.
-All-in-one nappies and shaped nappies cost more than flat nappies.
+As a guide, if you start with 20 flat nappies and 4 waterproof wraps plus some liners (at £3.50 per roll of 100), you can expect to pay around £90 for a set.
+All-in-one nappies and fitted (shaped) nappies cost more than flat nappies.